Spain

 Civil engineering

-In 2024 the volume of public tenders amounted to € 17 016 million notably because of the investments included in the national Recovery and Resilience Plan; railway and road projects received the largest share of the investment.
+In 2025, the volume of public tenders in civil engineering amounted to € 18 615 million notably because of the investments included in the national Recovery and Resilience Plan; railway and road projects received the largest share of the investment.

-An investment deficit in public civil engineering works has been noticed since 2011.
-The stimulus provided by the Plan for the period 2021-2024 has alleviated to some extent that situation, however the investment that the country needs mainly in sustainable mobility, water and environment and energy, requires that the budgetary insufficiency over the last decade on the part of the Public Administrations, prior to the RRF, may be reversed to enable a sustainable upward investment trend.
+However, an investment deficit in public civil engineering works and maitenance has been noticed since 2011.
+The stimulus provided by the Plan for the period 2021-2025 has alleviated to some extent that situation, but the investments that the country needs mainly in sustainable mobility, water and environment and energy, including maintenance of infrastructures, requires that the budgetary insufficiency over the last decade on the part of the Public Administrations, prior to the RRF, may be reversed to enable a sustainable upward investment trend.

 Prices of construction materials